 A. Excused Absences: Absences granted for personal illness, illness or death of a member of the immediate family, medical or dental appointments, religious holidays, religious instruction, court date and special emergencies, treatment of autism spectrum disorder by a licensed healthcare practitioner or behavior analyst certified pursuant to s.393.17, F.S., school sponsored activities or pre-arranged absences approved by the Principal or designee.
-The parent/guardian must notify the school to provide the reason for the absence or respond to the school's inquiry about the reason for the absence within three (3) days of the absence, or it becomes an unexcused absence.
+The parent/guardian must notify the school to provide the reason for the absence or respond to the school's inquiry about the reason for the absence, or it becomes an unexcused absence.